CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 ~> You can only upload or delete LDAP SSL certificates while the cluster's `expected_cluster_state` is set to `Running`.

-- `resource_tags`: (Forces new resource) The tags to be attached to the cluster.
+- `resource_tags`: The tags to be attached to the cluster.

-- `init_scripts`: (Forces new resource) The configuration block to specify the paths to which scripts and script execution results are stored.
+- `init_scripts`: (Not allowed to modify) The configuration block to specify the paths to which scripts and script execution results are stored.
 The maximum number of executable scripts is 20.
 For information about the formats supported by these arguments, see `scripts.logs_dir` and `scripts.script_path` in [Run scripts](https://docs.celerdata.com/byoc/main/run_scripts).

-    - `logs_dir`: (Forces new resource) The path in the AWS S3 bucket to which script execution results are stored.
+    - `logs_dir`: (Not allowed to modify) The path in the AWS S3 bucket to which script execution results are stored.
 This S3 bucket can be the same as or different from the S3 bucket you specify in the `celerdatabyoc_aws_data_credential` resource.
-    - `script_path`: (Forces new resource) The path in the AWS S3 bucket that stores the scripts to run via Terraform.
+    - `script_path`: (Not allowed to modify) The path in the AWS S3 bucket that stores the scripts to run via Terraform.
       This S3 bucket must be the one you specify in the `celerdatabyoc_aws_data_credential` resource.

 - `run_scripts_parallel`: Whether to execute the scripts in parallel.
 Valid values: `true` and `false`.
 Default value: